andrewglass3/unmsCentos/README.md

 The only interaction required is to say yes or no when you get the prompt:

-"Our distribution 'fedora 27' is not supported.
+"Our distribution 'Centos 7' is not supported.
 We recommend that you install UNMS on Ubuntu 16.04, Debian 8 or newer.
 Would you like to continue with the installation anyway? [y/N]"

 Just hit y then browse to https://yourIP